pietdaniel/gmail-email-filter-generator/README.md

 # Description

-This is an opionated script to create mass create Github filters.
-It may be useful if you have github notifications turned on for many repos and prefer to use email to review notifications.
+This is an opinionated script to create mass create Github filters.
+It may be useful if you have Github notifications turned on for many repos and prefer to use email to review notifications.

-Here is an example of what this woud look like
+Here is an example of what this would look like:

 ![](./static/005-example.png)